 FEBRUARY/MARCH CONCERTS 2019 – MICHAEL WALDRON

-New for the New Year, Michael Waldron, will conduct our concerts in February and March 2019.
-Sharing the same initials and much of the same background, Michael comes highly recommended by our Conductor Emeritus, Matthew Willis.
+New for the New Year, Michael Waldron, conducted our concerts in February and March 2019.
+Sharing the same initials and much of the same background, Michael came highly recommended by our Conductor Emeritus, Matthew Willis.

 Michael Waldron began his musical training as a chorister at St Ambrose College.
 After a gap year as Organ Scholar at Worcester Cathedral, Michael went on to spend four years as Organ Scholar at Trinity College, Cambridge, under the direction of Stephen Layton.

 In the autumn of 2017 he took up the post as Conductor and Musical Director of Islington Choral Society.
 He has been Artistic Director of London Lyric Opera since 2012, Musical Director of the Epworth Choir since 2014, and is the founder and Artistic Director of the Pinnacle Ensemble.

 A champion of new music, Michael has premiered new works and recordings with a number of composers including Francis Grier, Richard Pantcheff, Tarik O’Regan and Oliver Rudland.
 Upcoming projects with the London Choral Sinfonia include a performance as part of the St John’s Smith Square Christmas Festival.

 Highlights this season also include conducting Opera Della Luna’s critically-acclaimed production of Monckton’s The Arcadians at Wilton’s Music Hall, a debut conducting the Philharmonia Orchestra in a programme featuring Chloe Hanslip (violin) and the Mozart Requiem and another debut, conducting Polyphony as part of the Swansea Festival.